pacian/Digital-Humanities-Toolkit/Readme.md

-# Guides to the Guide and Introduction Digital Humanities Toolkit
+# Welcome to the Guide and Introduction to Digital Humanities Toolkit

 ### Contents: